 Press the depth-of-field preview button to stop down to the current aperture setting.
-You can check the depth of field (range of acceptable focus) through the viewfinder.
+You can check the depth of field (range of acceptable focus) through the viewfinder

 If it is difficult to discern the depth of field, first set the lowest f-number.
 Then hold down the depth-of-field preview button and look through the viewfinder while turning the < > dial to the right.
-As the aperture gets smaller, the viewfinder will gradually look darker.
-You can also see how the depth of field increases
+As the aperture gets smaller, you can see how the depth of field increases.